 Aroma/Nose: notes of barnyard, beeswax, leather on the nose with a hint of both red and fermented apples and a delicate honey note.

 Taste: the palate begins with medium sweetness and a low to moderate acidity with a touch of lemon.
 The mid-palate has funky notes with red apple skins and seeds and a hint of smoke.
 The tannin has a lot of grip to it as it makes your lips stick to your teeth.
 The finish is dry and astringent with a delicate touch of grapefruit-like bitterness.

 Overall: Grey Horn has just become one of my favourite ciders.
 Extremely rich in terms of flavours and beautifully balanced.
-Surprisingly, I didn’t mind the relatively high sweetness in the Grey Horn.
+Surprisingly, I didn’t mind the relatively high sweetness of the Grey Horn.
 Moreover, the aroma and the palate reminded me slightly of French cidre.
 I think, however, that the abundant tannin and the mouth drying effect might not appeal to everyone.
 I found the Grey Horn extremely drinkable and tasty and I could imagine having it over and over again.
 Delicious!
 5.5/6

 Availability: from their online shop, Orchard Box, Bottles and Books, Bristol Cider Shop, Love to Brew, Fetch the Drinks, Brewers Droop, Beers by Post.
 In Denmark online from Klosterbryggeriet and in Germany from Ciderhof,